probably-not-porter/flash-fry/README.md

-# flash fry
+# Flash Fry
-Python script to absolutely destroy the quality of an image.
-Have fun kids.
+Ever wanted to just absolutely ruin an image?

+Too much quality?

+Not sure what to do with all those pixels???

+Man have I got the tool for you.
 <br><br><br>

 ### Control Image (Nothing run yet)